 He isn’t quite a poet like Paterson, New Jersey's other most famous artist, and he's not really a rapper, or a singer, I’m not really sure how to define Fetty Wap, but people can’t seem to get enough.

-My first reaction was some surprise that Fetty’s album is 17 songs (20 if you get the deluxe) with zero big named features and zero big named producers, he really did pick his squad over the industry.
+My first reaction was some surprise that Fetty’s album is 17 songs—20 if you get the deluxe version—with zero big named features and zero big named producers, he really did pick his squad over the industry.
 Even the Drake remixed “My Way” is absent, the original that features friend and frequent collaborator Monty made the final cut.
-The shining star is only sharing the spotlight with those that was shooting shots in the gym before fame and success, a risky but gutsy move.
+The shining star is only sharing the spotlight with those that were shooting shots in the gym before fame and success, a risky but gutsy move.
 He's more than a one-hit wonder, but can his tales of triumph, love, and Remy enchant that same audience for longer than a few minutes?

-I’m not a fan of Fetty Wap, but I'm not-not a fan of Fetty Wap.
-I don't think he's the second coming of the apocalypse or better than The Beatles, so to the extent I represent that vast middle ground between the extremes - I won't be revisiting this album.
+I’m not a fan of Fetty Wap, but I'm not not a fan of Fetty Wap.
+I don't think he's the second coming of the apocalypse or better than The Beatles, so to the extent that I represent that vast middle ground between the extremes—I won't be revisiting this album.
 The charming formula that made him a worldwide star failed to enchant me.
 But I don't think the purpose of this album is to change my mind, it's to overindulge the ones that can’t get enough, a package for the supporters that have spent their day on his SoundCloud or bumping the mixtape.